Kirkham, Johnny

 Biographical Text

-England under-23 international John Kirkham had a season with Exeter City in the late 1960s after previously playing for Wolverhampton Wanderers and Peterborough United.
+England under-23 international Johnny Kirkham had a season with Exeter City in the late 1960s after previously playing for Wolverhampton Wanderers and Peterborough United.
 He later played for Horwich RMI and in South Africa.

-John died on the 11 February 2021.
+Johnny died on 11 February 2021.

 Appearances